Couve Clover Run - 3, 7 & 10 miles

 Run, Give Back & Party at Main Event and other downtown Pubs!

-We will make you earn your post-event party by running or walking 3, 7 or 10 miles, but the post-event party will be off the charts hosted by Main Event and other downtown Vancouver Pubs & Breweries.
+Join us for the 4th Annual Couve Clover Run and celebrate in your festive green while running or walking 3, 7 or 10 miles along an extremely fast and scenic course to support local charities!
+We will make you earn your post-event party but it will be off the charts hosted by Main Event and other downtown Vancouver Pubs & Breweries.

 We believe this is one of the prettiest courses in the Northwest!
 We've designed the 3 miles, Lucky 7 miles and 10 mile courses to take you through some of the most scenic areas of Vancouver and it really highlights our wonderful community including historic Officer’s Row, Fort Vancouver, the Columbian Riverfront and more.
 The course is mostly flat with a couple short hills.

 - Beer at Main Event courtesy of Deschutes Brewery

 - Soup, Fruits, and Rolls & Donuts courtesy of Franz Bakery